 Pay nothing for the first week!
 You will be charged when your free trial ends.
 Cancel anytime.
 Recurring billing.
 New subscribers only.

 The divine resonance of history is orchestrated into melodies that transcend time – this is what Shen Yun Symphony Orchestra accomplishes in its evocative composition “Homage to the Great Tang Dynasty.”
-Composed by artistic director D.F. and intricately arranged by Yu Deng, the piece explores the iconic era of the Tang Dynasty, epitomizing it through a symphonic narrative that unveils in waves of melody and rhythm.
+Composed by artistic director D.F. and intricately arranged by Yu Deng, the piece explores the iconic era of the Tang Dynasty through the refined and emotionally resonant language of music.

 Historical Backdrop

 The Tang Dynasty (618 AD – 907 AD) stands as a pinnacle in Chinese history, representing a golden era of culture and civilization.
 This illustrious period arose from the ashes of the Sui Dynasty (581 AD – 618 AD).
 By 617, Li Shimin, sensing the need for change, persuaded his father, Li Yuan, to rally forces in Taiyuan.
-In just five years, they defeated the myriad rebellions shaking the nation’s foundation.
+In just five years, they defeated the myriad rebellions and restored order to the realm.
 In 626, Li Shimin ascended to the throne as Emperor Taizong of Tang.

 Emperor Taizong’s reputation is etched in history as one of the greatest Chinese rulers.
 He wasn’t just a masterful military strategist but also a prodigious poet, writer, and calligrapher.